MUSICIANS AND THE ALEXANDER TECHNIQUE

 As Alexander Technique practitioners have discovered, many upper-string players frequently raise their shoulder and hold it tense—even with current models of shoulder rests— and they also use their neck and head to supply a matching pressure on the chin rest from above in order to maintain their instrument at the best level and angle for playing.
 These efforts are particularly noticeable when players need to shift their left hand, fingers, and thumb quickly from a high position on the neck of the instrument to a much lower one.
-Repeating or sustaining these shoulder and neck tensions during practice, rehearsal, and performance can build up a chronic tightness that sets the stage for any number of injuries, such as thoracic outlet and carpal tunnel syndromes, tendonitis, and focal dystonia.
-But even without injuries, the tensions tend to block the coordination between the neck-head-torso region and the arms and hands that needs to be the foundation of superlative playing.
+Repeating or sustaining these unbalanced shoulder and neck tensions during practice, rehearsal, and performance can build up chronic tightnesses that set the stage for any number of medically diagnosable conditions, such as thoracic outlet and carpal tunnel syndromes, tendonitis, and focal dystonia.
+But even without such diagnoses, these unbalanced tensions tend to block the coordination between the neck-head-torso region and the arms and hands that needs to be the foundation of superlative playing.

 November 4, 2010